KenKundert/nestedtext/doc/installation.rst

             git clone --recursive https://github.com/KenKundert/nestedtext.git

-        When updating a existing respository, you need to initialize the submodule after doing a pull::
+        When updating an existing repository, you need to initialize the submodule after doing a pull::

            git submodule update --init --remote tests/official_tests

+        This only need be done once.

 v1.2 (2020-10-31)